Sunday, July 28, 2013

-Realistically speaking, however, if you ask just about any substance abuse treatment provider (such as myself) which types of situations dominate our treatment programs and they will tell you that treatment consists of a huge mandated and coerced population.
-The truth is that a huge proportion of people in treatment have little or no desire to stop using rather they have to stop to avoid consequences (for example, someone on parole who enters a program to avoid returning to prison, or a man who is going to lose his job if he doesn't complete a program because he gave a random dirty urine on the job) Let's not forget the countless adolescents and young people in treatment, most of whom will openly state that the only reason that they are in treatment is to get someone like their parents or probation officer off of their back and the minute that the smoke clears (no pun intended) they intend to go right back to getting high because they have no desire to stop!
+Realistically speaking, however, if you ask any substance abuse treatment provider which types of situations dominate their treatment programs, they will likely tell you that treatment usually consists of a huge mandated and coerced population.
+The truth is that a huge proportion of people in substance use treatment often have to stop to avoid consequences (for example, someone on parole who enters a program to avoid returning to prison, or a man who is going to lose his job if he doesn't complete a program because he gave a random dirty urine on the job) Let's not forget the countless adolescents and young people in treatment, most of whom will openly state that the only reason that they are in treatment is to get someone like their parents or probation officer off of their back and the minute that the smoke clears (no pun intended) they intend to go right back to getting high.

-When we consider these and other similar examples and look at all of the people who end up in treatment programs who have little or no motivation or desire to stop using other than to avoid consequences, then obvious next question is: "Why are so many treatment programs strictly using 12 step methodology if these people don't even meet the basic minimum requirement for the 12 steps (a desire to stop?)
+When we consider these and other similar examples and look at all of the people who end up in treatment programs who have little or no motivation or desire to stop using other than to avoid consequences, then obvious next question is: Why are so many treatment programs still strictly using 12 step methodology when many people don't even meet the basic minimum requirement for the 12 steps (A desire to stop?)

 The reality is that such a huge percentage of people who have substance use issues who are in treatment are actually on Step Zero.
 This would describe an individual who is clearly not ready for the 12 steps, therefore it does not make sense to try to force an approach on someone who does not meet the basic qualification.
 Rather an alternative approach and perspective is so desperately needed that starts from the point of building motivation and insight where those qualities may be lacking.
 Starting at Step Zero is about the critical process of carefully igniting the spark that can light the fire within, needed for positive change